-- 9.12.1 The Board may only enter into contracts on behalf of the Trust within the statutory powers delegated to it by the Secretary of State and shall comply with: - a) The Trust's Standing Orders and Standing Financial Instructions; - b) EU Directives and other statutory provisions; - c) any relevant directions including the Capital Regime Guidance, Estatecode and guidance on the Consultancy spending criteria as issued by NHSEI; - d) such of the NHS Standard Contract Conditions as are applicable. - e) contracts with Foundation Trusts must be in a form compliant with appropriate NHS guidance. - f) Where appropriate contracts shall be in or embody the same terms and conditions of contract as was the basis on which tenders or quotations were invited. - g) In all contracts made by the Trust, the Board shall endeavour to obtain best value for money by use of all systems in place.
+- 9.12.1 The Board may only enter into contracts on behalf of the Trust within the statutory powers delegated to it by the Secretary of State and shall comply with: - a) The Trust's Standing Orders and Standing Financial Instructions. - b) EU Directives and other statutory provisions. - c) any relevant directions including the Capital Regime Guidance, The

+Efficient Management of Healthcare Estates and Facilities guidance (previously the Estatecode) and guidance on the Consultancy spending criteria as issued by NHSE.

+- d) such of the NHS Standard Contract Conditions as are applicable. - e) contracts with Foundation Trusts must be in a form compliant with appropriate NHS guidance. - f) Where appropriate contracts shall be in or embody the same terms and conditions of contract as was the basis on which tenders or quotations were invited. - g) In all contracts made by the Trust, the Board shall endeavour to obtain best value for money by use of all systems in place.
 The Chief Executive shall nominate an officer who shall oversee and manage each contract on behalf of the Trust.